Capital at risk

 ISIN

-Monks Investment Trust aims for long-term capital growth which takes priority over income.
-This is pursued through applying a patient approach to investment, principally from a differentiated, actively managed global equity portfolio containing a diversified range of growth stocks.
+The Trust aims for long-term capital growth which takes priority over income.
+This is pursued through applying a patient approach to investment, principally from a differentiated, actively managed global equity portfolio containing a diversified range of growth stocks – companies with above average earnings growth – which we expect to hold for around five years on average.
+Investments are made on an unconstrained basis.
+The portfolio, which includes stocks with a range of different growth profiles, will typically contain 100+ stocks from around the world and Monks should not be viewed as a proxy for any index.

 Share price and charges